-- But Thou Must!: The "magician's choice" variety: In part 4 of Castaway Bay, Jon is on his way to the star and lands on an Action Space asking whether he wishes to pay his respects to the Goomba Spirit.
+- But Thou Must!: The "magician's choice" variety: In part 4 of Castaway Bay, Jon is on his way to getting his first star and lands on an Action Space asking whether he wishes to pay his respects to the Goomba Spirit.
 The last time this space was landed on, it switched everyone's positions.
 Jon answered "no" — and the Goomba Spirit switched everyone's positions anyway, "as punishment."
 This ended up costing Jon the game.

 - When they reach character selection, Jon lists off the specific reasons each of them has to win this set of boards.

 - Jon has a two-game winning streak under his belt, and wants to see if Waluigi can get him a three-peat.
 He does.

 - Tim won in Mario Party 3, so he may start a new streak of only winning games whose number is a multiple of 3 if he wins this game.
 He came close, but got shut out of Clockwork Castle.